boom-lab/boomlab-website/_posts/2023-10-02-poseidon-jupyter.md

 colette$ ssh <whoi.ID>@poseidon.whoi.edu
 ```

-### 2. Module load Anaconda
+### 2. Module load conda
 To use conda or any other software on Poseidon, you need to load the associated module first.
-The anaconda3/2021.11 module contains a recent version of conda.
+The miniconda/23.11 module contains a recent version of conda.
 The anaconda/5.1 module contains a much older version of conda, which will make solving environments and adding packages extremely slow.
 ```bash
 [colette.kelly@poseidon-l2 ~]$ module load miniconda/23.11
 ```